The Myths about Retained Primitive Reflexes that could be Holding Your Child Back in their Learning and Motor Development

 What intervention is available to help my child?

 These myths are just a few that may hold you back from getting the right intervention to help your child.
-We find so many parents and children who opt not to address retained Primitive Reflexes often fall further behind our other students in reading, writing, emotional grounding and attention and focus.
+So many parents and children who opt not to address retained Primitive Reflexes often fall further behind other students in reading, writing, emotional grounding and attention and focus.
 Working on retained Primitive Reflexes is yet another missing piece in every child’s learning and motor development.

-One of the easiest and most powerful interventions we do with our students to integrated retained Primitive Reflexes is movement exercises specifically geared to helping kids with these types of delays.
+One of the easiest and most powerful interventions you can do with your child or student to integrate retained Primitive Reflexes is movement exercises specifically geared to helping kids with these types of delays.
 Parents often find their child has an “awakening” of sorts to the world around them when doing these exercises, including eye-opening moments with topics and concepts taught in the classroom.

 Retained Primitive Reflexes 101 e-Course

-If you feel your child may have one or more retained Primitive Reflexes and want to help them with these movement exercises, we have developed an easy-to-follow training e-Course and handbook specifically targeting these areas of development.
+If you feel your child may have one or more retained Primitive Reflexes and want to help them with these movement exercises, here is an easy-to-follow e-Course and handbook specifically targeting these areas of development.

 Remember, even if your child is already seeing an Occupational Therapist or Behavioral Therapist, there still isn’t enough time in each one of their sessions to cover all they need to do for Primitive Reflexes.
 Therapists need your help!
-Kids should be working on these reflexes 3 to 5 times a week, but most children only see a therapist 1 to 2 times a week.
-It’s only when we had the help and support of parents at home that we finally began to see huge strides in our students’ learning development.
+Most kids only see a therapist 1 to 2 times a week, which is usually not enough to integrate the reflexes.
+It’s only when parents help and support these efforts at home when your child can began to see greater strides in a student’s learning development.

 What does the e-Course provide?